Mobile menu

 • If they speak to the manufacturers of their sourced ingredients about possible gluten in their raw materials.

-A: Below are some recommended resources for identifying safe and unsafe medications*:
+Below are some resources for identifying medications with and without gluten*:

 • Gluten in Medications Guide: This guide, created and developed in collaboration with American Society of Health-System Pharmacists (ASHP), can help when asking pharmacists about gluten-free prescriptions and other medication needs.

-• Gluten-Free Drugs: This list is maintained by Dr. Steven Plogsted and his pharmacy students at Columbus Children’s Hospital, Columbus, OH.
+• Gluten-Free Drugs: This list was maintained by Dr. Steven Plogsted and his pharmacy students at Columbus Children’s Hospital, Columbus, OH.
+It hasn’t been updated in years.

-*Note: There are a few gluten-free medication lists available online.
-It’s important to remember that these lists need constant updating to be correct and lists can have mistakes, especially because manufacturers can change their ingredients any time and without warning.
+*Note: There are a few gluten-free medication lists available online, but it’s important to remember that these lists need constant updating to be correct and lists can have mistakes.
+Manufacturers can change their ingredients at any time and without warning.
 Gluten-free medication lists make a great starting point, but it is still important to talk to the manufacturer or your pharmacist to learn more about medications.
+Beyond Celiac is not involved in the creation or maintenance of any of these lists and is not liable for any consequences of medication ingestion.

 Think you may have celiac disease?